Counselling for Personal Concerns

 Detailed descriptions of our current group offerings follow.

-Take Care of the Relaxation: The Mindfulness Group
+Take Care of Your Relaxation: The Mindfulness Group

 Take an hour to learn and practice mindfulness and relaxation strategies to help better manage stress, anxiety, and depression.
 Understand how to adapt these skills to your day-to-day life.

-Take Care of Your Setbacks: Failure Is Not an 'F' Word (starting Feb.15)
+Take Care of Your Setbacks: Failure Is Not an 'F' Word (not currently running)